-Pioneer Natural Resources Co. is joining a growing list of exploration and production (E&P) companies that are taking some of their mature oil and natural gas assets and forming master limited partnerships (MLP).
-The Dallas-based producer on Monday announced that it will spin off two MLPs, one to hold its Spraberry assets in West Texas, the other to hold its Raton Basin properties in southern Colorado.
+Pioneer Natural Resources Co. is joining a growing list of exploration and production (E&P) companies that are moving some of their mature oil and natural gas assets into master limited partnerships (MLP).
+The Dallas-based producer last week announced that it will spin off two MLPs, one to hold its Spraberry assets in West Texas, the other to hold its Raton Basin properties in southern Colorado.

-Five publicly traded E&Ps spun off MLPs in 2006, and several are expected to debut this year, according to Lehman Brothers (see Daily GPI, March 9).
+Five publicly traded E&Ps spun off MLPs in 2006, and several are expected to debut this year, according to Lehman Brothers (see NGI, March 12).

 The MLP holding the Spraberry assets will launch in 4Q2007; the Raton Basin partnership will spin off in 2008.
 About $250 million of each partnership's units are to be offered to the public, with Pioneer as majority owner and general partner.
 Pioneer also plans to continue to own and operate a partial working interest in the assets forming the MLPs.

 The MLPs are expected to help Pioneer increase the values of its proved reserves and allow it to pursue acquisitions through joint bidding with the MLPs.
-The MLPs also would allow Pioneer to sell its proved reserves to the MLPs and apply the proceeds to fund additional low-risk opportunities and share repurchases.
+Pioneer also would be able to sell its proved reserves to the MLPs and apply the proceeds to fund additional low-risk opportunities and share repurchases.

 Pioneer's assets are sprawled across North America, South Africa and Tunisia, but its U.S. assets make up the core of the company.